sraban/learn2022/ng-project/my-project-one/README.md

 .do `$npm run verify` before commit  which should verify the `eslint` and `test.spec` and `prettify` use .husky to verify on commit of the code
-.`$npm audit` for checking the js vunerability in packages
+.`$npm audit` for checking the js vunerability in packages .$git squash all commits into one if multiple commits done
 ----------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------